OpenNTI/nti.leml/README.md

 Debugging:
 ============

+### State and Actions
 Some ideas from [redux](http://redux.js.org/docs/introduction/) are implemented in this app.
 There is a state object (in `static/js/state.js`) that holds most of the global data.
 This state object is never changed, but is sometime replaced by a changed copy.
 The only code that replaces (changes) the state is the actions which are all in `static/js/actions`.

 At the top of `/static/js/state.js` there is `const LOG_ACTIONS`.
 When this is `true` all actions modifying the state will print to the console.
 This can be useful to figure out what is going on.

+### LEM structure
+You can verify that LEM JSON being sent to the backend is correct by using a [JSON validator](http://www.jsonschemavalidator.net/) and testing against our [defined schema](./static/lemSchema.json)

 Suggested Improvements:
 ====================